brave-chat/brave-chat-server/README.md

 ### Vercel (Not Possible)

-This project makes use of WebSockets, which are unforunately not supported by Vercel's serverless functions.
+This project uses WebSockets, which are unfortunately not supported by Vercel's serverless functions.

 [![Deploy on Vercel](https://camo.githubusercontent.com/f209ca5cc3af7dd930b6bfc55b3d7b6a5fde1aff/68747470733a2f2f76657263656c2e636f6d2f627574746f6e)](https://vercel.com/import/project?template=https://github.com/brave-chat/brave-chat-server)

 ### Netlify (Not Possible)

-This project makes use of WebSockets, which are unforunately not supported by Netlify's serverless functions.
+Unfortunately, this project uses WebSockets, which is not supported by Netlify's serverless functions.

-Additionally, running a FastAPI app is not possible on Netlify because the app consists of server side rendering.
-Only client side rendering is currently allowed on Netlify, which means that you can only deploy statically generated websites like docs and such.
+Additionally, running a FastAPI app is not possible on Netlify because the app consists of server-side rendering.
+Only client-side rendering is currently allowed on Netlify, meaning you can only deploy statically generated websites like docs.
 I tried to hack my way around it by creating a serverless function that executes `uvicorn main:app --reload` in the background.
-However, the serverless function is being deployed on a different environment.
+However, the serverless function is being deployed in a different environment.

 [![Deploy on Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/brave-chat/brave-chat-server)